alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

 It's a smaller list of posts to read, and there's more information to help you choose where to go next.

 I had a lot of fun creating the graphics -- some of them are images I already had for social media cards, others are new for this page.
-There's a mixture of photography, line art, and diagrams, then I'm using [dominant_colours] to extract a tint colour for the border.
+There's a mixture of photography, coloured icons, and diagrams, then I'm using [dominant_colours] to extract a tint colour for the border.
-(I thought I might need some abstract art or placeholder patterns to fill in the gaps, but I chose a picture for everything.)
+(I thought I might need some abstract art or placeholder patterns to fill in the gaps, but I got a picture for everything.)

 <!-- The cards are laid out using [CSS Grid][grid], which I learnt while writing [a previous blog post][layout]. -->